reichherzerp/PropPy/joss/paper.md

 # Acknowledgements

-PR wants to thank the audience in his [conference contribution](https://indico.cern.ch/event/1037017/contributions/4514419/) on the software and users, who helped with valuable feedback.
-We thank for funding from the German Science Foundation DFG, within the Collaborative Research Center SFB1491 "Cosmic Interacting Matters - From Source to Signal".
+We acknowledge support from funding from the German Science Foundation DFG, within the Collaborative Research Center SFB1491 "Cosmic Interacting Matters - From Source to Signal".
 Special thanks to L. Schlegel, F. Schüssler, J. Suc, and E.G. Zweibel for valuable discussions.

 # References